 involving members directly in our long term vision and planning

 The Council also has specific powers and holds the Non-Executive Directors to account for the performance of the Board of Directors.
 Its duties include:

 appointing and setting the pay and terms and conditions of appointment of the Trust Chair and Non-Executive Directors

 appointing the auditors and receiving the annual report and accounts

-The Chairman of the Council of governors plays a pivotal role as he/she is also the chair of the Board of Directors.
+The Chair of the Council of Governors plays a pivotal role as they are also the chair of the Board of Directors.

-The Council of governors comprises of four main constituencies.
-For more detail please see the Composition of the Council of governors page.
+The Council of Governors comprises four main constituencies.
+For more detail please see the Composition of the Council of Governors page.

-The Council of governors delegates certain duties to committees:
+The Council of Governors delegates certain duties to committees, such as:

-The Membership Engagement Recruitment and Representation Committee is a sub committee of the Members' Council.
-See its terms of reference here
+The Membership Engagement Recruitment and Representation Committee.
+See its Terms of Reference here.

 The Nomination and Remuneration Committee.
 See its Terms of Reference here.